Religion’s place in Switzerland

 Membership of Christian churches has shrunk in recent years.
-In a poll of Swiss attitudes in 2000, only 16% of respondents said religion was very important to them; religion ranked far below their families, their jobs, sport, or culture.
+In a poll of Swiss attitudes in 2000, only 16% of respondents said religion was very important to them; religion in Switzerland ranked far below their families, their jobs, sport, or culture.
 Another survey published the same year showed the number of regular churchgoers had dropped by 10% in 10 years.
 Among Catholics, 38.5% said they did not go to church, while among Protestants the figure was 50.7%.
 Only 71% of the total of those asked said they believed in God at all.
 The demand for church baptisms, weddings and funerals has fallen sharply in the last 30 years.
 The 2000 census showed that the Roman Catholic and the mainstream Protestant church (the Reformed-Evangelical) had lost in both absolute terms (the number of members) and in relative terms (their share of the total population.)

 On the other hand, the smaller offshoots of these two churches were proportionately the same as before.
 The free evangelical churches accounted for 2.2% of the population; the Christian Catholic church made up 0.2%.